-The Senior Administrative Person is always the Director whenever s/he is physically present.
-In the Director’s absence, the Deputy Director is senior administrator; in his/her absence, the Branch Manager, Adult Services Manager, Youth Services Manager, Digital Services Manager, Circulation Services Manager, Technical Services Manager and the Business Manager/Fiscal Officer are respectively senior.
+The Senior Administrative Person is always the Director whenever they are physically present.
+In the Director’s absence, the Deputy Director is senior administrator; in their absence, the Branch Manager, Adult Services Manager, Youth Services Manager, Digital Services Manager, Circulation Services Manager, Technical Services Manager and the Business Manager/Fiscal Officer are respectively senior.
 Regardless of whether they are physically present or not, the Senior Administrative Person makes decisions regarding the system as a whole, such as whether to close a building.

-The Departmental Senior Person is designated by a department manager to function in his/her absence.
+The Departmental Senior Person is designated by a department manager to function in their absence.
 This person makes decisions regarding emergency staffing, oversees the giving of breaks, and ensures that the work of the department goes smoothly.

 Responsibilities of the Building Senior Person

 - Makes decisions about the safety and security of the building in collaboration with the Safety and Security Services Manager when present; settles problems with customers that should not be deferred; manages last-minute issues with meeting rooms; makes decisions about staff and scheduling that should not be deferred.

 - Informs the Senior Administrative Person of unusual actions taken or circumstances which may result in later repercussions, such as customer complaints or disciplinary problems.
 (Serious emergencies immediately, other matters the next day).

-- In conference with the building Maintenance staff, informs Maintenance Services Manager of building emergencies; may arrange for emergency building repairs under his/her direction or in his/her stead.
-In the absence of a Maintenance staff person, the Senior Person addresses any building issues to the best of his/her ability, consulting with other staff as necessary.
+- In conference with the building Maintenance staff, informs Maintenance Services Manager of building emergencies; may arrange for emergency building repairs under their direction or in their stead.
+In the absence of a Maintenance staff person, the Senior Person addresses any building issues to the best of their ability, consulting with other staff as necessary.